jpgenari/gaming-buddies/README.md

     - On the embedded Google Maps, clicking on "Vier Larger Maps" opens a window leading to Google Maps with the address selected where the users can view directions to the meet up place.
     - Clicking on any social network icon nested inside footer opens a new window leading to the specific social network;
     - Scrolling down and up instead of clicking on menu buttons will move the viewpoint throughout the sections;
     - When navigating on the page either through navigation buttons or scrolling on desktop or tablet, both header and footer should stay fixed at the top and bottom respectively to facilitate navigation.
-On mobile, for viewpoin optimization the footer changes to relative position hidding when scrolling up.
+On mobile, for viewpoint optimization the footer changes to relative position hiding when scrolling up.

 - __Layout and Design__